michaelsenapon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line: display the third line of the file "iacta" 7-
 8-cwd_state: writes into the file 'ls_cwd_content' the result of the command ls -la
+9-duplicate_last_line: duplicates the last line of the file 'iacta'